ILLUSTRATION, PRINT DESIGN

 Centre Social et Culturel Rosa Parks, Paris, 2019

 Los Angeles LGBT Archives, Los Angeles, 2020

-Our poster was selected as part of a series of 13 finalists and in turn was exhibited in galleries in Paris and subsequently across the globe.
-It was also hung in the center of Paris along the walls of the official Fifa Fan Zone during the Cup as well as wheat-pasted across the city by the team.
+Our poster was selected as part of a series of 13 and was exhibited in galleries in Paris and subsequently across the globe.
+It was also hung in the center of Paris along the walls of the official FIFA Fan Zone during the Cup as well as wheat pasted across the city by the team.
 The design was inspired by Panini football player cards.
 It showcases a detailed exploration of diversity in women’s soccer through an “exquisite corpse” inspired illustration of a non-traditional representation of a female soccer player, combined with pattern, collage, and a soccer club-inspired crest.
 We created two additional posters to compliment our original one as well.

 The posters were exhibited around the perimiter of the Fifa Fan Zone in Paris during the World Cup.